-Boilerplate Disclaimer: The various characters from the Kim Possible series are owned by Disney.
-All registered trade names property of their respective owners.
+Boilerplate Disclaimer: The various characters from the Kim Possible series are all owned by Disney.
+And all registered trade names property of their respective owners.
 Cheap shots at celebrities constitute fair usage.

 I won't speak of a Double-Minded universe.
 One story universes don't exist.
 Universes must be not only multi-story but also require an attached garage and in-ground pool.

 Thanks to ritax91 for providing the Italian conversation.

 Morning Becalms Electronique